-Palamedes, as this goes on, grows increasingly frustrated that he has been set up to forever be the foil, the opponent, never the victor.
+Palamedes, as “The Book of Sir Tristram” goes on, grows increasingly frustrated that he has been set up to forever be the foil, the opponent, never the victor.
 He rescues maidens, is generous and virtuous–nothing changes.
 He goes out as a side quest and conquers a kingdom, becomes the savior of a people–comes back to Britain, no dice.
 Though the words Malory puts in his mouth are self-reproofs, asking why he can never fully be worthy, you can just see him staring up from the page at Malory, like Bugs Bunny staring from the animation cel at Elmer Fudd, knowing he is at the artists’ mercy, but basically demanding to know “What gives?
 What did I ever do to you?
 What sort of thrill do you get out of torturing me like this?
 Doesn’t it ever get boring for you?
 Maybe let me get one win, just for variety?”
 It’s part of what makes Palamedes a more interesting character than most of the other knights.

 But again, these stories are being told to flatter the home readers, just as the Welsh writers built Gawain up and the French writers took him down.
-One thing all of these white medieval writers have in common is a shared understanding: European knights never be beaten by a Saracen.
+One thing all of these white medieval writers have in common is a shared understanding: European knights can never be beaten by a Saracen.
 It’s simply not done.

 The Palamedes of our telling is no fool.
 He is a man of color navigating a white space, medieval Europe and Britain, and he understands the implicit constraints, the risk to his welcome (if not his well-being) if shows up the home team.
 European writers, and the Arthurian court, will of course assume that Palamedes is as caught up in their petty one-upmanship as everyone else, but Gawain has, with Gareth’s help, started paying attention to these hidden dynamics, and quietly and tactfully asks Palamedes if indeed he is choosing not to give these meaningless battles the full force of his abilities.
 Palamedes acknowledges that Gawain suspects rightly, and that the Saracen knows he has to keep a rein on his words and actions when operating in this space as an outsider.
 (Shakespeare’s Othello, of course, will famously forget that he is an outsider and subject to jealousy, and Iago will teach him the cost of such insufferable presumption the hard way.)

 A man of color who cannot be trusted because of his yearning for a white woman is the sort of stereotype that, in our experience, seems to come more often than not from fearful white imaginations, as an excuse for stigmatization and violence against the perpetual exotic outsider.
-In our story, Palamedes exposes his supposed infatuation with Isolde as the idle rumor that it is.
+In our song, Palamedes exposes his supposed infatuation with Isolde as the idle rumor that it is.

 A cultured, educated man of stature in his home country, Palamedes understands the European world he is navigating.
-If he is going to give his heart to someone, it will be someone, like himself, who is overlooked and underestimated, someone who recognizes and appreciates someone’s full value.
+If he is going to give his heart to someone, it will be someone, like himself, who is overlooked and underestimated, someone who recognizes and appreciates another person’s full value.
 Someone like Brangwin, an honest, virtuous, hard-working and loyal woman.

-Palamedes hears the refrain of “when are you going to accept Christianity?” everywhere that he goes.
+Malory’s Palamedes hears the refrain of “when are you going to accept Christianity?” everywhere that he goes.
 His answer, that he cannot wait to do it but has set himself a set of tasks he wishes to complete first, is, once again, a story the powerful in-group likes to tell itself: that non-believers will eagerly assimilate to the dominant and obviously superior culture.
-Indeed, was what Malory’s audience, and especially the Church, wanted to see, so he, like the writers before and after him, obliged.
+This, of course, was what Malory’s audience, and especially the Church, wanted to see, so he, like the writers before and after him, obliged.

-But whatever faith Palamedes practiced (which presumably was not Islam, living as he did before Mohammed), it would presumably have been as precious to him as anyone else’s faith is to them.
+But whatever faith Palamedes practiced (which presumably was not Islam, living as he did before Mohammed), it would surely have been as precious to him as anyone else’s faith is to them.
 Someone who would take him and love him as he is, the way Brangwin does, would surely deserve to be rescued from her plight at the hands of Isolde’s mother, and handed off to a faithful friend like Gareth who could get her to safety.

 Gawain is beginning to understand Palamedes’ perspective, and realizes that he has, like the rest of the court, undervalued Palamedes significantly, as well as the challenges he faces in this foreign culture.
-It is a critical step in Gawain’s growth as a person and an ally, particular since it happens in without Gareth there to prod him.
+It is a critical step in Gawain’s growth as a person and an ally, particularly since it happens without Gareth there to prod him.

 My teacher Peregrine encouraged me to put a button on this verse, the halfway point of the song, by showing Palamedes and Brangwin get married, safely out of Isolde the Elder’s clutches.
-Part of the reason was that, in contexts where time was at a premium and I simply could not reasonably offer or perform a nine-minute song, I would have the option of presenting the first half of the larger work in a way that completes the arc begun in the first verse.
+Part of the reason was that, in contexts where time was at a premium and I simply could not reasonably offer or perform a nine- (or ten-) minute song, I would have the option of presenting the first half of the larger work in a way that completes the arc begun in the first verse.

 Pairing Palamedes and Brangwin romantically and marrying them to one another is not, of course, strictly necessary.
 But in the confines of a song, falling in love and getting married is a trope, a shortcut, that signals to the listener that a character is not merely support, or a plot device, or comic relief, but the protagonist of their own story, and deserves a socially-sanctioned event like starting a family of their own.
-It is a conventional, hetero-normative shortcut, however I think it serves these this not-entirely-conventional characters in the space provided.
+It is a conventional, hetero-normative shortcut; however, I think it serves these not-entirely-conventional characters fairly well in the space provided.
 (And of course, we are going to explore a very different viewpoint and a very different choice of hero’s journey as a counterpoint in the next verse.)

 In the first draft, Gawain gets to sing this chorus, which demonstrates how much he has grown and learned.
 As I was nearing the final draft, I began to think about how I might want to approach recording this song, and realized that an early idea, of having diverse voices sing it, now made sense in its current form.
-There are four speaking characters, and the opportunity here would be to voice cast each part: Myself as Gawain, and performers whose experiences and voices are representative of the Gareth, Brangwin, and Palamedes, for the other three.
+There are four speaking characters, and the opportunity here would be to voice cast each part: myself as Gawain, and performers whose experiences and voices are representative of Gareth, Brangwin, and Palamedes, for the other three.
 It would give this very long piece variety, allow for harmonies or counterpoints between voices on the refrains, and just filled me with artistic anticipation.

 …Until I pondered that Palamedes had very few spoken lines in the piece as of that draft.
 Brangwin gets an entire verse and refrain (with one line of interjection from Gawain).
 Gareth gets parts of three verses in dialog with Gawain, and two refrains.
 Gawain narrates, so he ultimately gets more lines than anyone else, and as of that point three refrains.
 Palamedes had six lines, less than half of his verse, and no refrains.
 I had written it that way just because that was how the story was breaking…but what kind of equity and representation was it if the one character of color was almost never heard from?